Mechanical Ventilation

 Fan WattsIf the rated or measured wattage of the ventilation fan is known specify it here.
 If it isn't known, you may select the "Use Default Fan Watts" checkbox, which will satisfy RESNET Addendum 39.

-For Central Fan Integrated Systems (CFIS, aka Air Cyclers) without a supplemental fan, enter the wattage consumed by the air handler at the design ventilation rate.
-The design ventilation rate is not the full design flow of the air handler, it is the rate of controlled outside air for Indoor Air Quality.
-For Air Cyclers with a supplemental fan enter the wattage of the supplemental fan, not the air handler.
+For Central Fan Integrated Supply systems (CFIS, aka Air Cyclers) without a supplemental fan, enter the wattage consumed by the air handler when running for the design ventilation rate, which is the rate of controlled outside air for Indoor Air Quality.
+If the air handler does not have a dedicated ventilation speed, this is the full wattage when running in heating or cooling.

 From ANSI/RESNET Standard 301-2014 Addendum 39